 Currency conversion fees are also a concern with Entropay.
 When a user sets up an Entropay account, the website will ask the user to select a currency.
 Once that currency is selected, the Entropay account exclusively operates in that particular currency, and any subsequent Entropay cards that are created to make online payments will also function in that selected currency.
 This selected currency cannot be changed later, so the website encourages the user to select the one that the user will be using the most.
 Entropay does notify that if the user spends money in a different form of currency, he or she may be charged a currency conversion fee of some kind.

 The Entropay payment system does offer a rewards incentive to its users.
-If a customer uses the Entropay cards to pay on their partner websites, Entropay will refund the 1% EU-based top up fees.
+If a customer uses the Entropay cards to pay on their partner websites, Entropay will refund the 1% EU-based top-up fees.
 However, there are requirements to be eligible for this type of cash back offer.
-First, the user must be topping up from a EU-based debit or credit card.
+First, the user must be topped up from an EU-based debit or credit card.
 Secondly, the user must spend 10,000 pounds during the ninety-day Cashback Rewards window on the partner website, as previously referenced.
-Entropay does provide the users a list of the preferred partner websites on its own website.
+Entropay does provide the users with a list of the preferred partner websites on its own website.